-Emerging technologies and new trends are opening the door for an unprecedented transformation of our energy system to 100 percent, renewable power.
+Emerging technologies and new trends are opening the door for an unprecedented transformation of our energy system to 100 percent clean, renewable power.

 - Renewable energy and energy efficiency technologies are quickly falling in price.
 Between 2009 and 2014, the cost of solar electricity in the United States fell by 78 percent and the cost of wind energy fell by 58 percent, according to Lazard.
 Since 2008, the cost of LED lighting has fallen by 90 percent.
 In many parts of the United States, wind is now the cheapest source of electricity, and solar power is on track to be the cheapest source of power in many parts of the world in the near future.